CYMHS Single Session Family Consultation Clinic offers families ‘one-off’ appointments with a team of clinicians.

 What we do

-We set aside a time each week to consult with families who want to work hard to create change in their lives.
+Each week, we set aside a time to consult with families who want to work hard to create change in their lives.
 People often believe that in order to be effective, therapy has to take a long time.
 This is a common myth.
 What we have found, through research and experience, that for about 50% of families, one session is enough.
 For the other 50% more is provided through other services.

 Four to six weeks after the session, one of our therapists will call you to follow-up and see what changes you have made as a family and if more support is needed.